Graduate Portfolio in Digital Studies

 Graduate students, including those from departments with no faculty representatives in the program, can enter the portfolio program at any point in their graduate work.
 The application requires a brief statement of the student’s interests in the program and their research goals, a rationale for pursuing this course of study, and a clear sense of how pursuing this course of study guides them towards particular graduate and career goals.
 Students must be in good academic standing to apply (with a cumulative GPA of 3.0 or above).

-Additionally, one practicum course is taken at the end of the portfolio program.
 Portfolio students are required to complete a DH practicum during their coursework.
 The practicum ordinarly takes the form of a significant contribution on a DH project, understood broadly, that is completed in the context of a course where the project is a significant portion, either the primary function of the course (such as an internship) or over 60% of the final grade for that class.
-For example, E 398D DIGITAL STUDIES PRACTICUM is restricted to students pursuing the graduate portfolio in digital studies and provides credite for practical work on a faculty-led digital studies research project, planned and carried out in consultation with the supervising instructor.
+For example, E 398D DIGITAL STUDIES PRACTICUM is restricted to students pursuing the graduate portfolio in digital studies and provides credit for practical work on a faculty-led digital studies research project, planned and carried out in consultation with the supervising instructor.
 Other courses that students often use for the practicum include L A 187, 387, 687 or INF 388L, among others.

 In rare exceptions, projects outside of a course that are completed as part of an extracurricular internship or graduate research assistantship will also be considered.